These Classic Disney Movies Are Leaving Netflix Next Month

 While the contract between Netflix and Disney has come to an end, the streaming giant still seems to be picking up the occasional Disney title as John Carter dropped into the library this week.

-Presently, Netflix is still home to several Disney classics including Mulan, Mulan 2, Hercules, Tarzan, Lilo & Stitch, Pocahontas, An Extremely Goofy Movie, and Chicken Little.
+Presently, Netflix is still home to several Disney classics, including Mulan, Mulan 2, Hercules, Tarzan, Lilo & Stitch, Pocahontas, An Extremely Goofy Movie, and Chicken Little.

-The streaming library is also home to several newer films including Pirates of the Caribbean: Dead Men Tell No Tales, Incredibles 2, Christopher Robin, Cars 3, and Coco.
+The streaming library is also home to several newer films, including Pirates of the Caribbean: Dead Men Tell No Tales, Incredibles 2, Christopher Robin, Cars 3, and Coco.

 According to a survey conducted by Market Watch, the release of Disney+ may be devastating to Netflix business-wise as 14.5 percent of subscribers admitted to entertaining the idea of dropping their subscription in favor of Disney’s significantly cheaper streaming service.